 In early 2012, the existing building operated by Aldi, Inc. was demolished.
 Construction for the new facility started in fall 2012 and was completed in 2013.
-The Parks Foundation purchased an art sculpture in 2017 which was installed in 2017 named Blue Woman in the Twilight.

-The Gymnastics and Recreation Center includes expanded gym floor space and equipment, a studio room, two multi-use rooms, staff offices, restrooms, spectator viewing areas, and parking with a drop-off zone.
+The new Gymnastics facility (construction started in 2012) includes expanded gym floor space and equipment, a studio room, two multi-use rooms, staff offices, restrooms, spectator viewing areas, and parking with a drop-off zone.